tensorlayer/RLzoo/README.md

 - [Credits](#credits)
 - [Citing](#citing)

-Please note that this repository using RL algorithms with **high-level API**.
-So if you want to get familiar with each algorithm more quickly, please look at our **[RL tutorials](https://github.com/tensorlayer/tensorlayer/tree/master/examples/reinforcement_learning)** where each algorithm is implemented individually in a more straightforward manner.

 ## Status: Release
 We are currently open to any suggestions or pull requests from the community to make RLzoo a better repository.
 Given the scope of this project, we expect there could be some issues over